fockspaces/fastnote/Documentation/TechSkills.md

 However, it's still tricky to determine which part is the dominant one.
 Each piece of the summary might have a different significance in the overall context.
 If a user adds new content that falls into a new piece, it might take up too much proportion (weight) in the summarization process.

-## 🚧 Asynchrounous Task Processing
+## 📙 Asynchrounous Task Processing

-The processing of asynchronous tasks for article summarization in this project relies on Amazon SQS and Lambda.
-My choice go towards SQS for the following reasons:
+In this project, the approach to processing asynchronous tasks for article summarization leans on Amazon SQS and Lambda.

+### Choosing Amazon SQS: The Advantages

+The selection of Amazon SQS as our message queuing service was driven by several key factors:

 - Reliability: In contrast to self-hosted RabbitMQ, which requires backup plans on server failure.
 SQS (maintained by AWS) guarantees the queuing of new jobs as long as our Express server remains active.